ronnytorresmtz/aws-codedeploy-configuration/README.md

       sudo ./install auto
       sudo service codedeploy-agent start
       sudo service codedeploy-agent status

-#To Deploy from Github to AWS Manually
+#II.-Deploy from Github to AWS Manually

 ##1) Go to the AWS CodeDeploy Service and Create an Application: